prazjain/git_repo/README.md

 Creating a new repo is actually a few steps, to be followed in a sequence.
 (You need to create a remote repository (public/private?), then create a local repository, map local repository to remote repository etc)

-How about if you can do this is seconds without having a crease on your brow?
+How about if you can do this in seconds without having a crease on your brow?

 ##### Download the python scripts in this repo.